Collision-induced torque mediates transition of chiral dynamic patterns formed by active particles: Model and method

-In this study, we also apply two different types of torque, self-propelled torque (ST) and interaction torque (IT), the particles, which are represented by the last two terms in Eq. (\ref{eq:thetadyn}).
-Reflecting the two-dimensionality, {\it i.e.} the fact that SPPs are gliding on the substrate so that the directionality in the $z$-axis exists, we assume torque as LR asymmetric motility (Fig. \ref{graph:fig1}).
-In ST, we assume that intrinsic polarity ${\bm q}_j$ of each SPP rotates with a given speed $\omega_{\rm ST}$ in either CCW and CW direction. $\omega^{\rm ST}$ denotes the strength of ST [Fig.\ref{graph:fig1} left], which we assume is a given constant.
-It is to note that, ST has been observed in the in vitro gliding assay of MTs \cite{kawamura2008chirality}.
-We further assume that, when SPPs collide, another torque is exerted on their intrinsic polarities which we name IT. $\Omega^{\rm IT}_j$ denotes IT [Fig.\ref{graph:fig1} right], given by $\Omega^{\rm IT}_j=\omega^{IT} m_j$ with the number $m_j$ of SPPs within the range $r$ from the focused SPP and a constant $\omega^{IT}$ representing the strength of IT.
-Indeed, in an {\it in vitro} gliding assay of MTs on a kinesin coated surface, we observed the increasing mean curvature in a trajectory for increasing MT-density (data not shown \footnote{This may appear somewhere in future}).
+In this study, we also apply two different types of torque, self-propelled torque (ST) and collision-induced torque (CT), to the particles, which are represented by the last two terms in Eq.~(\ref{eq:thetadyn-maintext}) [Fig. \ref{graph:fig1}].
+Note that, since SPPs are gliding on the substrate, the special directionality exists in the $z$-axis and here we are focusing on only the other two dimensions; reflecting this fact, we assumed torque as representation of LR asymmetric motility.
+In ST, we assume that intrinsic polarity ${\bm q}_j$ of each SPP rotates with a given speed $\omega_{\rm ST}$ in either CCW and CW direction. $\omega^{\rm ST}$ denotes the strength of ST [Fig.~\ref{graph:fig1} left], which we assume is a given constant.
+It is to be noted that ST has been observed in the gliding assay of MTs \cite{kawamura2008chirality}.
+We further assume that, when SPPs collide, another torque is exerted on their intrinsic polarities, which we name CT. $\Omega^{\rm CT}_j$ denotes CT [Fig.~\ref{graph:fig1} right], given by $\Omega^{\rm CT}_j=\omega^{CT} m_j$ with the number $m_j$ of SPPs within the range $r$ from the focused SPP and a constant $\omega^{CT}$ representing the strength of CT.
+Indeed, in the gliding assay of MTs on a kinesin coated surface in Ref \cite{AfrozeInoue2021}, an increase in the mean curvature of the trajectory was observed upon increasing the MT-density, which suggests that our assumption for CT is not artificial.
 In the absence of these LR asymmetries, this model is essentially the same as that given in Ref. \cite{tanida2020gliding}.

-We numerically calculate Eqs. (\ref{eq:vdyn})- (\ref{eq:nematicint}), after non-dimensionalization with characteristic length $X\equiv r$ and time $T \equiv r/v_0$.
+We numerically calculate Eqs. (\ref{eq:vdyn-maintext})- (\ref{eq:nematicint-maintext}), after non-dimensionalization with characteristic length $X\equiv r$ and time $T \equiv r/v_0$.
 (For these purposes, we can simply put $r = 1$ and $v_0 = 1$.)
-We apply the Heun's method with a discretized time step $dt = 0.004$ up to variable total steps $M$ specified in each figure legend.
-The parameters are set $R_{\zeta} =0.01$, $D=0.01$, $\alpha=1.0$ and $\beta=0.1$ unless otherwise mentioned.
+We apply the Heun's method with a discretized time step $dt = 0.004$ up to variable total steps $M$.
+The value of $M$ or the corresponding time $t$ is mentioned in each figure legend.
+The parameters are set $R_{\zeta} =0.01$, $D=0.01$ (or P\'{e}clet number=$100$), $\alpha_{\rm AL}=1.0$ and $\beta=0.1$ unless otherwise mentioned.
 The number of objects and the global object density are set to be $N=20,000$ and $\rho=0.2$, respectively, unless otherwise mentioned.
 The system size is $L=\sqrt{N/\rho}$ both for $x$ and $y$.